On This Page

 A 'Caymanian by Entitlement' Turning 18

 A child who is a 'Caymanian by Entitlement' will lose this Status when they turn 18 unless an application is made to the Caymanian Status and Permanent Residency Board for 'continuation' of their Status.
-Such an application ought to be made when the child is 17, and well before they turn 1 to avoid automatically losing their Status upon turning 18.
+Such an application ought to be made when the child is 17, and well before they turn 18 to avoid automatically losing their Status upon turning 18.
 If a child fails to apply to continue their Caymanian Status, they can reapply at any time, however, they may be unable to work or apply for a scholarship until they have had their Status reinstated.
 A student visa or alternative immigration permission may be needed to fill any gaps.
 An application can only be granted if the child has been legally and ordinarily resident for five out of the seven years immediately preceding the date of application.
-Provided that an application is made before the child turns 18, they will (once the application is granted) be deemed to have been Caymanian without break.
+Provided that an application is made before the child turns 18 years of age, they will (once the application is granted) be deemed to have been Caymanian without break.
 If the child submits an application after their 18th birthday, they will (if the application is granted) be deemed to only be Caymanian from the date of the grant.
 Under the Immigration (Transition) Act, absences necessitated by health and education may nevertheless count as legal and ordinary residence in the Islands provided that Cayman is 'home' for the relevant period of absence (which cannot, in any event, be for more than 12 months).

 Permanent Resident's Child Turning 18